El-Ikram/DeepLung_Cup/README.md

 * After evaluating the submission, the score will appear on the leaderboard.

 # Leaderboard
+All evaluation results will be published in the file leaderboard.md.\
+Participants will be ranked according to the official evaluation metric.\
+Each entry will include the participant name, score, and submission date.\
+The leaderboard will be updated after each valid submission.
 # References
 Basira's lab lectures on GNNs.